mjhanninen/kekkonen/README.md

 ## License ##

-Copyright (c) 2012, Matti Hänninen
+Copyright (c) 2012, Matti Hänninen.
 All rights reserved.

 Permission to use this software is granted under the terms of [The Perl